 3B.
-C ognitive skills B4 Independently collect data via various forms of research for essays, projects or creative productions involving sustained independent and critical enquiry.
+Co gnitive skills B3 Consider and evaluate their own work in a reflexive manner, with reference to academic codes of practice and/or professional are problem solving through solution finding and implementation while developing effective communication and use of terminology. conventions, issues and debates.
+B4 Independently collect data via various forms of research for essays, projects or creative productions involving sustained independent and critical enquiry.
 Students will be presented with briefs (both live and simulated) the utilisation of Project Based Learning, a student-centred pedagogy where students will learn through the experience of solving an industry defined problem.
-This approach involves students working on a project over a period of time through engagement of a real-world problem to find a solution to a complex problem.
+Students will be engaged as partners in their learning with their input taken on board in terms of areas of focus.
+PBL involves students working on a project over a period of time through engagement of a real-world problem to find a solution to a complex problem.
 This approach enables students to develop their critical thinking, creativity and communication skills.
 PBL is used to create a contagious energy among students to develop a deeper understanding of the subject and quest for further knowledge and skills through active learning.
-At Level 4 students will be introduced to fundamental production practices across Visual Media Arts.
-Units such as Pre-production, Sound Design and Post- Production will guide them through every stage of the Visual Media Arts process enabling them to find solutions and produce practical outcomes to the briefs they encounter.
-Assessment Methods: Assessment focuses on the coursework submissions, essays and project reports and practical outcomes.
+At Level 4, students will be introduced to fundamental production practices across Visual Media Arts in both video game and film specific concepts.
+Units such as 3D modelling, texturing for games, digital film and cinematography will provide students with a robust understanding of core subject specific concepts Assessment Methods: Assessment focuses on the coursework submissions, essays and project reports and practical outcomes.
 Some of these skills are also assessed in formal presentations.
 Presentation of ideas, research and planning in all projects.
 Where students solve problems for clients, cognitive skills are assessed via pitching and presenting of ideas and client feedback on the final outcomes produced.